Certain BCS wavefunctions are quantum many-body scars

-For $\mu=0$ they are all half-filled/zero magnetization and the highest state in the tower can be obtained by flipping the sign under the exponent in \eqref{eq:gsGeneralExp}.

-In Appendix \ref{sec:ApEtaBogoliubovDeriv} and \ref{sec:AppDeriveBogoliubovForZeta} we demonstrate that some parts of the solution obtained here could also be derived for any fixed definition of the $\CO$ operator using a canonical Bogoliubov transformation.
-For the spin-full type-\rom{1} excitations it is convenient to use the spinor notation that (similar to the Nambu spinor \cite{originalNambu1960}) combines particles and holes
+In Appendix we demonstrate that some parts of the solution obtained here could also be derived for any fixed definition of the $\CO$ operator using a canonical Bogoliubov transformation.
+The raising operator $\CO^{\gamma\dagger}$ \eqref{eq:gammaRaisingOpGeneral} in this language is constructed according to \eqref{eq:type1O} or \eqref{eq:type2O} where the original fermionic operators are replaced with the Bogoliubov-transformed ones.